palmmgaming/CHIP-8-Emulator/README.md

   - OpenGL

  # Note
-  This project is currently in progress.
+  - This project is currently in progress.
 This repository is updating in real-time.
+  - Using Code::Blocks IDE
+  - You can use Code:Blocks to open the project.